-MABS is a tax-payer funded service where non-lawyers, called money advisers, provide information and assistance to people in debt.
+MABS is the Irish State's money advice service, where money advisers provide information and assistance to people in debt.
 Money advisors are required to keep all of your information confidential and should never share your information without your permission.
 Money advisors can help you reach a voluntary arrangement with your lender and can also provide vouchers for you to get advice from a personal insolvency practitioner and/or lawyer (more on this in Annex B).
 It is important that you engage with your lender as soon as possible and take advantage of the services offered by MABS.
+MABS can refer you to a Money Advisor / Dedicated Mortgage Arrears Advisor / Personal Insolvency Practitioner or accountant for financial advice regarding resolution to a person's mortgage arrears, or to a member of the Abhaile solicitors panel for legal advice (discussed further in Annex C).
 However, it is important to remember that money advisers are NOT lawyers.
-Therefore, they should NEVER:
+Therefore, they CANNOT: